-To celebrate Shrove Tuesday we will all be trying our hand at a slightly different pancake to normal.
-Not that we don’t like the traditional pancake with a dash of lemon juice and sugar or a savoury filling but now that we’ve got a bit more time on our hands we thought we’d flip out and go for something different!
+To celebrate Shrove Tuesday, we will be trying our hand at a slightly different pancake to normal.
+Not that we don’t like the traditional pancake - with a dash of lemon juice and sugar or a savoury filling - but now that we’ve got a bit more time on our hands, we thought we’d flip out and go for something different.

-So we are all ditching the diets and giving the Welsh Crempogau a go!
-Gone are the thin papery french crepes we all know and love and in comes a delicious wholesome pancake which can be eaten hot or cold at any time of day.
-More like an American pancake and bigger than a Scotch pancake, Crempogau are delicious smothered in butter and eaten as an afternoon treat or hearty breakfast.
+So we are ditching the diets and giving the Welsh Crempogau a go.
+Gone are the thin papery French crêpes we all know and love and in comes a delicious, wholesome pancake which can be eaten hot or cold at any time of day.
+More like an American pancake and bigger than a Scotch one, Crempogau are delicious smothered in butter and eaten as an afternoon treat or hearty breakfast.

-Crempogau are traditionally eaten on Shrove Tuesday, although they're great to eat all year round!
-There are many customs attached to Shrove Tuesday in Wales, involving kicking cans up and down streets, door-to-door begging for flour and and cheeky songs and verses.
-They would have been cooked on a cast iron bakestone but frying pans work fine, too!
+Crempogau are traditionally eaten on Shrove Tuesday, although they're great all year round.
+There are many customs attached to Shrove Tuesday in Wales, involving kicking cans up and down streets, door-to-door begging for flour, as well as cheeky songs and verses.
+They would have been cooked on a cast iron bakestone but frying pans work fine too.

 How to make crempogau

 · 15 fl oz/ 450 ml warm buttermilk

 · 2 free range eggs, well beaten

 1. Stir the butter into the warmed buttermilk until melted.
 Gradually pour the milk and butter into the the flour and beat well.
 Leave the mixture to stand for at least 30 minutes (or a few hours, if possible) before stirring the sugar, bicarbonate of soda, salt and vinegar into the beaten eggs.